joy-datta/digit_recognizer/README.md

-# Handwritten digit recognition using augmented MNIST dataset and deep learning
+# Handwritten digit recognition using augmented MNIST dataset and Convolutional Net